luthfib/auth0-nextjs-repro/README.md

 Fill in values in env file with correct values.

-1. `nvm install`
-2. `pnpm install`
-3. `pnpm run dev`
+1. `docker build -t nextjs-docker .`
+2. `docker run -p 3000:3000 nextjs-docker`

+Open Chrome incognito window.
 After logging in, open dev tools and go to application and `clear site data`.
 Then refresh the page and you should get a 500.

+if you go to `app/api/auth/[auth0]/route.ts` we have commented lines `13` and `16`.
+If you uncomment those lines and you should see the issue go away.